Karl Brown (cinematographer): Career

 The most successful film Brown worked on as cinematographer was the James Cruze film The Covered Wagon (1923).
 Brown's first directorial effort, Stark Love (1927), is today considered a rural cinematic masterpiece.

 Brown was cinematographer on Wallace Reid's last film, Thirty Days (1922).
 In the 1970s, Brown was one of the Hollywood pioneers interviewed by Kevin Brownlow for Brownlow's television series Hollywood (1980).
 In the series, Brown talked at length about Reid's addiction and death.

 Personal life

-Brown was the son of comedian and character actor William H. Brown.
-His mother, who styled herself Lucille Browne professionally, served as a chaperone and guardian to actresses at the Fine Arts Studio and made some film appearances.

 He was married to Edna Mae Cooper from 1922 until her death in 1986.